Andy Cato: Personal life

-In 2008, Cato moved with his family to Gascony in France.
+In 2008, Cato moved with his wife and two children to Gascony in France.
 In 2013, using the proceeds of selling the rights to his Groove Armada songs, they acquired a 100-hectare farm, where they now grow organic no-till crops and raise livestock in pasture.
 Cato is now a full-time farmer, but he still finds time to DJ, with occasional gigs in the UK and Ibiza and regular DIY releases.

-In 2022, Cato took on the 25 year lease of a National Trust Farm in Oxfordshire, using the techniques and non-intrusive farming skills used in France.
+In 2022, Cato took on the 25-year lease of a National Trust farm in Oxfordshire, using the techniques and non-intrusive farming skills used in France.
 Cato appears alongside his Wildfarmed business partner George Lamb in series 3 of Clarkson's Farm.